Tamworth Field is a 30,500 square metres (3.05 hectares) grassed open space. Its community amenities include:

 You can get to Tamworth Field via Tamworth Road or Walsall Road.
 The site is open at all times.

 The common is open to the public at all times.
-It is next to the Eastern Road.
-There may be parking in Moorings Way – the road at the southern edge of the Common – so called because of the large number of houseboats that used to be moored there.
+It is next to the Eastern Road and Moorings Way.
+There may be parking in Moorings Way, the road at the southern edge of the Common.
+So called because of the large number of houseboats that used to be moored there.